LAW AND COMMON SENSE PREVAIL!

 ARTICLE 6

-TAFF PENSION COMMITTEES
+STAFF PENSION COMMITTEES

-(a) The United Nations Staff Pension Committee shall consist of four members and four alternate members elected by the General Assembly, four members and two alternate members appointed by the Secretary-General, and four members and two alternate members, who shall be participants in the Fund and on the staff of the United Nations, elected by the participants in service in the United Nations by secret ballot
+(a) The United Nations Staff Pension Committee shall consist of four members and four alternate members elected by the General Assembly, four members and two alternate members appointed by the Secretary-General, and four members and two alternate members, who shall be participants in the Fund and on the staff of the United Nations, elected by the participants in service in the United Nations by secret ballot.

 ANNEX III, RULES OF PROCEDURE SECTION C

-TAFF PENSION COMMITTEES
+STAFF PENSION COMMITTEES

 C.1 The composition of the staff pension committee of each member organization shall be in accordance with the provisions of article 6 of the Regulations.
 Staff members of the secretariat of the Fund and of the Office of Investment Management of the Fund, and staff members of the secretariat of each Staff Pension Committee shall not be eligible to be elected or appointed to represent any constituent group in the Staff Pension Committee of any member organization of the Fund, and consequently to serve on the Pension Board.
 Consistent with Rule A.9 (d), two United Nations Joint Staff Pension Fund (UNJSPF) retiree representatives shall be entitled to attend meetings of the Staff Pension Committee (SPC), but shall not have the right to vote.
 Each committee shall hold at least one regular meeting each year.
 Special meetings shall be held either at the decision of the Chair, at the request of the competent authority or at the request in writing of three members.